WalesNote that housing law in Wales has changed with effect from 1 December 2022. Find out more on our New Wales Page

 4. If you are looking to evict your tenant/contract holder because of rent arrears, consider whether there is an alternative first.
 The Landlord Law Rent Arrears Action Plan has some suggestions.
 Or take a look at our article Helping Tenants in Arrears of Rent (which could help you get paid!).

 5. It is important that possession notices are correctly drafted and the correct notice period is given.
-Otherwise, they could be invalid and you could lose your possession claim at court.
+Otherwise, they could be invalid, and you could lose your possession claim at court.
+In some circumstances, they may also make you vulnerable to a Local Authority fine.

 6. You need to be able to prove to the court that your notice has been served.
 Keep a copy and serve by hand.
 If you think the tenant/contract holder will deny receiving the notice, take an independent witness with you.

-8. If you wish to evict because of your tenant or contract holders’ bad behaviour, then after the commencement of the Renters Rights Act, your best course of action is to seek mediation.
+8. If you wish to evict because of your tenant or contract holder’s bad behaviour, then your best course of action is to seek mediation.
 If the tenants fail to engage, this will help your claim for possession.

 9. If your tenant/contract holder is looking to be re-housed by the local authority, note that they will not normally do this until a possession order has been made, and sometimes not until a bailiff appointment has been made.